-The Review Team will rate each of the Key Focus Areas:
+The Review Team will rate each of the Key Focus Areas as:

-KEY FOCUS AREAS RATING HOW THE KEY FOCUS AREA HAS BEEN ADDRESSED AND WHAT RISK DOES IT POSE TO PROJECT DEVELOPMENT AND DELIVERY CONFIDENCE There are no major outstanding issues that appear to threaten benefit realisation, risk management and project scope definition.
+RATING JS AREA HAS BEEN ADDRESSED AND WHAT RISK DOES IT POSE TO PROJECT DELIVERY CONFIDENCE STRONG There are no major outstanding issues that appear to threaten benefit realisation, risk management and project scope definition.
 SATISFACTORY There are issues that require timely management attention.
 WEAK There are significant issues that may jeopardise the successful delivery of the project.

-The Review Team will also assign the project an overall confidence rating:
+The Review Team will also assign the project an overall confidence rating of:

-OVERALL RATING CONFIDENCE LEVEL THAT THE PROJECT IS BEING EFFECTIVELY DEVELOPED AND DELIVERED IN ACCORDANCE WITH THE GOVERNMENT'S OBJECTIVES HIGH Successful delivery of the project to time, cost and quality appears highly likely and there are no major outstanding issues that at this stage appear to threaten successful delivery MEDIUM Successful delivery is feasible but significant issues exist which require timely management and attention.
+.
+THAT THE PROJECT IS BEING EFFECTIVELY DEVELOPED AND DELIVERED IN I THE GOVERNMENT'S OBJECTIVES нідн Successful delivery of the project to time, cost and quality appears highly likely and there are no major outstanding issues that at this stage appear to threaten successful delivery.
+MEDIUM Successful delivery is feasible but significant issues exist which require timely management and attention.
 LOW Successful delivery of the project is in doubt, with major risks or issues apparent in a number of key areas.
 Urgent additional action is needed.